Lakeland—Fort Myers Line: Lakeland to Charlotte Harbor

-The northernmost 14 miles of the line from Lakeland to Bartow were built by the South Florida Railroad in September of 1884.
+The northernmost 14 miles of the line from Lakeland to Bartow were built by the South Florida Railroad in September 1884.
 It was the southern leg of the South Florida Railroad's Pemberton Ferry Branch (the northern leg of the branch north of the main line would be part of the High Springs–Lakeland Line).
-The Bartow Branch was also built by the South Florida Railroad in 1884.
 South of Bartow, the line was originally the Florida Southern Railway's Charlotte Harbor Division.
 Both the South Florida Railroad and the Florida Southern Railway eventually became part of Henry B. Plant's system of railroads.
 Surveying work to determine the route for the Charlotte Harbor Division was accomplished by Punta Gorda civil engineer Albert W. Gilchrist, who would later serve as Florida's 20th governor.

 The Florida Southern's Charlotte Harbor Division was completed with its first train to its terminus in Punta Gorda (initially known as Trabue) on July 24, 1886.
 Plant would go on to open a hotel in Punta Gorda in 1896.
 This hotel, the Hotel Punta Gorda, would later be owned by Barron Collier (the namesake of nearby Collier County).